 Believing that cross-curricular events enhance student learning, Mr. McGowan has organized several student-centered activities, such as excursions to TEDx Talks, student-led workshops for Brussels area schools and speaker programs where professionals shared their insights into the relationship between education and experience.
 These initiatives are born from the idea that the more opportunities students have to apply their knowledge, the more enriched they become.

 An avid reader, sports fan and supporter of the arts, Mr. McGowan also enjoys travelling, swimming, cycling and spending time with his family.
 He is excited to be joining ACS as the Director of IB and AP Programs because the school’s values of academic excellence, community service and global citizenship are perfectly aligned with his educational philosophy, and he hopes to use his experience to make a valuable contribution to the school community.

-Ms. Athanatou has completed an online workshop with IBO specializing in Counseling for the IB Diploma and she has been a CAS Adviser for the past five years.
-Also, she has been assisting in the Youth-to-Youth Programs for the past six years.
+Ms. Athanatou has completed an online workshop with IBO specializing in Counseling for the IB Diploma and she has been a CAS Adviser for the past six years.
+Also, she has been assisting in the Youth-to-Youth Programs since the beginning of the Program in 2017.

 Ms. Athanatou was born and raised in Athens, Greece.
 She is a resident of Kropia, Attiki, and has been elected to the Municipality Council where she has served as a member of the Economic Commission and as a Chair for the Committee of Tax Revenue.

 Ms. Arnold earned a Bachelor Degree of German Linguistics and Literature from the National and Kapodistrian University of Athens in 2007, where she graduated with honors.
 Ms. Arnold also obtained a Master of Arts Degree in Education and Media from the University of Rostock in Germany in 2014 and a Master of Arts Degree in Educational Leadership from the University of Duisburg/Essen in Germany in 2023.